statements > zing drives my work

 Whatever the name, chi, vibe or force, this energy is mysterious and elusive.
 It exists in Rothko’s hovering color and Hepworth’s chiseled voids.
 It is this power that I experiment with and cultivate in my art.
 I call it zing.

-Three hundred pounds of granite moves and feels differently then three hundred pounds of blue.
+A thousand pounds of granite moves and feels differently then a thousand pounds of blue.
 I combine these materials with elements, sky, water or the color of dirt.
 How much color, how simple a shape, how I move them next to each other, this is what brings my work to life.
 I work the material to a place of tension or peace.
 I am like a dowser looking for an aquifer hidden but present.
 The longer I practice the more I strive for a subtler touch or a simpler conveyance.

 Zing exists within all shapes, textures, colors and materials.
 Tapping this force is like tapping and splitting a stone.
 This is the mystery and the magic.
 This search for zing drives my work.